 Find a way to supplement your child’s education in areas they are struggling with, such as through online learning programs (some of them are free to use) as well as in-person tutors.
 As topics become more challenging, this is likely to be more of a critical investment for your child.

-The other side of this is providing your child with supplemental education into the things they love.
+The other side of this is providing your child with supplemental education in the things they love.
 If your child is a science whiz, encourage that through science clubs and programs that go above and beyond.

 Keep Your Child Engaged

-Sure, after six to seven hours of education, a child wants to come home and play some video games, but learning doesn’t just stop at 3:00 each day.
+Sure, after six to seven hours of education, a child wants to come home and play some video games, but the learning doesn’t just stop at 3:00 each day.
 Keep your child engaged in as many beneficial and positive programs as necessary.
-Children in sports tend to grow up with a healthier body weight and better overall physical skills.
+Children in sports tend to grow up with healthier body weight and better overall physical skills.
 Kids that are in clubs and programs develop stronger passions for things that interest them and make friends more readily.
 It’s easy to say, “I don’t have time,” or “I don’t have transportation.”
 Yet, finding a way means providing a better quality of education for your child.